Allwaysever/MirAI/README.md

     ```
 4. Save the `MirAI.html` file.

-That's it\!
+That's it!
 Now you can open the `MirAI.html` file directly in your web browser, and you're good to go.

 ## 📚 Technical Details